jarda-svoboda/svelte-modular/README.md

 # svelte-modular
-Svelte/Sapper experiments with modular project structure.
-It's basically restructuralized Sapper's starter-template.
+It's basically destructured Sapper's starter-template to `master-app` and it's `modules`.

 ## Model A
 Modules are connected using Express to the master Sapper app.